Jason Bourne

 Jason Bourne (/bɔːrn/) is the titular character and the protagonist in a series of novels and subsequent film adaptations.
 The character was created by novelist Robert Ludlum.
 He first appeared in the novel The Bourne Identity (1980), which was adapted for television in 1988.
 The novel was adapted into a feature film of the same name in 2002 and starred Matt Damon in the lead role.

-The character originally featured in three novels by Ludlum, released between 1980 and 1990, followed by eleven novels written by Eric Van Lustbader between 2004 and 2019, and five novels by Brian Freeman since 2020, with his sixth novel being released in early 2025.
+The character originally featured in three novels by Ludlum, released between 1980 and 1990, followed by eleven novels written by Eric Van Lustbader between 2004 and 2019, and seven novels by Brian Freeman since 2020, with his eighth novel (The Bourne Revenge) being released in early 2026.
 Along with the first feature film, Jason Bourne also appears in three sequel films The Bourne Supremacy (2004), The Bourne Ultimatum (2007), and Jason Bourne (2016), with Damon again in the lead role.
 Jeremy Renner stars in the fourth film of the franchise, The Bourne Legacy, released in August 2012.
 Damon stated in interviews that he would not do another Bourne film without Paul Greengrass, who had directed the second and third installments.
 Greengrass agreed to direct Damon in the fifth installment in the franchise.
 Greengrass jointly wrote the screenplay with editor Christopher Rouse.